liboxin-cloud/HttpServer-C-/README.md

-# HttpServer-C-
+# HttpServer
-A simple httpserver based on thread pool in windows
+A simple httpserver based on thread pool in windows by using C++